zk-pycode/Shaping_LCE_Diffusion/README.md

 J_sw  = 1 + phi
 ```

 The force kernel evaluates a per-axis Arruda–Boyce strain energy: a neo-Hookean base split equally across axes plus directional chain-stiffening controlled by independent chain-segment counts 'N_x, N_y, N_z', together with a volumetric term 'lam_0 * log(J)'.
 The first Piola–Kirchhoff stress is integrated over each prism (8-point Gauss quadrature) and scattered to nodal forces.

-Dynamics.
-Nodal forces drive an explicit, over-damped velocity update with global damping and rigid-body drift removal (the sample floats).
+These nodal forces drive an explicit, over-damped velocity update with global damping and rigid-body drift removal (the sample floats).
 A reflective floor reverses any node that would cross 'z = 0'.

 ### Environment